Had an engineer for a Wal-Mart project (wanting to use a

 scenarios with differing RTI’s with a small cross wind as the worst case

-scenario and they could not prove even to themselves
+they could not prove even to themselves

 (much less myself who questioned the use of a preaction system